Chalazion Stye (Hordeolum) in Downtown Manhattan, NYC

 What Are the Available Treatment Options for a Hordeolum?

-A hordeolum is normally diagnosed after a physical examination of the affected eyelid by an experienced NYC eye doctor near me.
+A hordeolum is normally diagnosed after a physical examination of the affected eyelid by an experienced NYC eye doctor.
 They examine the eyelid for symptoms of redness, swelling, and a pus-filled lump.
 The doctor may also ask about symptoms including pain, discomfort, and any recent eye problems.
 In certain situations, further tests, such as drainage culture, may be used to identify the specific bacteria causing the infection.

 Although it often heals itself after a week or so, there are chalazion stye treatments available to ease symptoms and encourage rapid healing.